etiennebr/rstdocs/Monteverdi.rst

 ~~~~~~~~~~~~~

 The “cache data set” (see figure  [fig:cachingmodule]) is a very
 interesting functionality.
-As you know, **Orfeo ToolBox** implements
+As you know, **Orfeo Toolbox** implements
 processing on demand, so when you build a processing pipeline, no
 processing takes place unless you ask for it explicitly.
 That means that
 you can plug together the opening of a data set, an orthorectification